Embedded-AMS/EmbeddedProto/README.md

 # Usage

-When working on your project you write your proto files defining the message structure.
-Next you would like to use them in your source code.
-This requires you to generate the code based upon the definitions you have written.
-This is done using our plugin for the protoc compiler protoc-gen-eams.py.
-To generate the code use the following command:
+You write your proto files defining the message structure when working on your project.
+Next, you would like to use them in your source code.
+Generating the code based on your message definitions is required.
+Please do this by using our plugin for the protoc compiler protoc-gen-eams.py.
+Generate the code using the following command:

 On Linux:
 ```bash